trenskow/app/README.md

 Below is an example and the result of an application that uses the package.

 > This example complicates a route that could be vastly simplified.
-It just does this to show some the package features.
+It just does this to show off some of the features of the package.

 #### Code